Physical Therapy For Cervicogenic Migraines

 If one or both of your parents suffered from migraines, you have an increased likelihood of experiencing them as well.

-Additionally, women are more likely to experience migraines than men.
+Additionally, people assigned female at birth are more likely to experience migraines than people assigned male at birth.

 Other migraine triggers may include: